quynquyn/lessons/_lessons/class2/lesson10.md

 > Person1: **Thank you.
 By the way, you should change your sleeping schedule.**

-{% include player2.html identifier="explanations" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="explanations" class=page.class lesson=page.lesson %}

 ## Explanations